aws-samples/aws-sns-samples/templates/message_data_protection/README.md

 sam deploy --resolve-s3 --stack-name clinic-topic --capabilities CAPABILITY_IAM --template 1-topicowner.yml
 ```

-3. Gather the names of the two IAM roles
+3. Gather the names of the two IAM roles as we will use these to setup the subscriber stacks below
 ```shell
 BILLING_ROLE_OUTPUT_KEY='BillingRoleExport'
 SCHEDULING_ROLE_OUTPUT_KEY='SchedulingRoleExport'